kael89/statement-analyzer/README.md

 2. Amount
 3. Text (the description of the transaction)

 This program can be useful to tax/super fund accountants, in the cases that they are given PDF files without the respective spreasheets.
-Following the accounting standards, debit is depicted as a positive number and the credit as a negative one.
+Following the accounting standards, debit is depicted in the spreadsheet as a positive number and credit as a negative one.

 Supported financial institutions:
 * Asgard